ASSOCIATION FOR SURGICAL EDUCATION

 Section 6: Quorum

-A quorum at any meeting of the Board of Directors shall consist of a simple majority of the voting members.
+A quorum at any in-person meeting of the Board of Directors shall consist of a simple majority of the voting members.
+For any electronic vote of the Board of Directors, a simple majority of the number of voting Board members must be achieved in order to approve any motions.

 Section 7: Voting